GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 * (GCP) Packer build script
 * (GCP) Use fixed ports for NFS services
 * (GCP) Configure mount point timeout when building the image
+* (GCP) Auto-discovery for NetApp exports using NetApp REST API

 ## (GCP) Use LTS versions of Ubuntu